altermarkive/training/README.md

 ## System Design

+### 0. Be the tech lead

+* Iterate **quickly** on the design while prioritizing what to work on next
+* Communicate trade-offs, decissions
-### 0. Be the tech lead; Iterate **quickly** on the design while prioritizing what to work on next; Communicate trade-offs, decissions, have a dialog with your stakeholder (interviewer), dare to ask for help if necessary (but own it with confidence)
+* Have a dialog with your stakeholder (interviewer)
+* Dare to ask for help if necessary (but own it with confidence)

 ### 1. Explore and understand